HarperDB/documentation/docs/administration/cloning.md

 Clone node is a configurable node script that can be pointed to another instance of HarperDB and create a full clone.

-To start clone node install `harperdb` as you would normally but have the clone node environment variables set (see below).
+To start clone node install `harperdb` as you would normally but have the clone node environment or command line (CLI) variables set (see below).

-To run clone node the following environment variables must be set:
+To run clone node either of the following variables must be set:

+#### Environment variables

 * `HDB_LEADER_URL` - The URL of the leader node's operation API (usually port 9925).
 * `HDB_LEADER_CLUSTERING_HOST` - The leader clustering host.
 This value will be added to the clustering routes on the clone node.